etherlinkcom/docs/docs/welcome/how-is-etherlink-governed.md

 ### Alignment with Tezos layer 1 governance

-Etherlink kernel governance Proposal and Promotion periods require careful synchronization with layer 1 governance periods:
+Etherlink kernel governance cycles are synchronized with layer 1 governance periods:

-- Etherlink Proposal and Promotion periods must happen within a single Tezos layer 1 governance period; they cannot overlap with two different layer 1 governance periods.
+- Each kernel governance cycle (including the Proposal and Promotion periods) must happen within a single Tezos layer 1 governance period; it cannot overlap with two different layer 1 governance periods.
 This ensures that each delegate's voting power is the same throughout the period.
-- The beginning of any Proposal or Promotion period must be aligned with the beginning of a layer 1 governance period.
+- Etherlink governance periods always start at the same time that a layer 1 governance period starts.

 ## Security governance